r0sies/training.artemis.gpu/_episodes/04-Matlab.md

 ### GPU-1 Using gpuArray

-The next example makes use of Matlab's ability to solve grided datasets using the GPU.
+The next example makes use of Matlab's ability to solve gridded datasets using the GPU.
 The only diffference in the code is where the coordinates of the grid are initialised, the inbuilt Matlab command ```gpuArray``` is used to  store the data on the GPU, so any computation done on this arrray are automatically done via the GPU.
 It is a super simple way to potentially speed up some calculations.

 Check out **GPU.png** for the naive results.